YesTheoryFam/IndianYesBot/README.md

 ## Is that it?

 Well, of course not.
-The Yesbot will keep getting updates on a constant basis, making it better overtime.
+The Yesbot is constantly being updated and will constantly be improved.

 ## Can I contribute?

 Yes, certainly.
-The code is written in a very simple format, in order, to welcome new born coders to understand and contribute.
+In order for new born programmers to learn and contribute, the code is written in a very simple format.

-Once you've gone through the code and ready to contribute, ping one of the moderators on the server with the @support tag and let them know that you want to contribute.
+Once you've gone through the code and ready to contribute, or even if it's just a suggestion, ping one of the moderators on the server with the @support tag and let them know that you want to contribute.

 ## Can I fork this code and deploy my bot?